grvdshwl/Notes/Git/Github.md

      git fetch origin. ----> to fetch all the remote tracking branches from remote(github) if that branch is not in local repo

+     git clone URL -----> to clone a remote repository.

+     git branch -D branch-name -----> To delete a branch.

+     git branch --delete --remotes remote-tracking-branch-name(remotes/origin/feature) ----> to delete a remote tracking branch.

+     git push origin --delete remote-branch-name (fetaure-remote) ------> to delete a remote branch (on github)

 ## Remote Tracking Branch